-I. Jesus made a kingdom prediction (1).
+I. The King delivers a kingdom prediction (1).

 Verse 1 begins, "And he said to them."
 The "and" beckons us to look back into the preceding chapter for context.
 Context is always important, but especially here.
-Jesus had just made His first, unveiled prediction of His upcoming suffering, death, and resurrection.
+Jesus had just made His first unveiled prediction of His upcoming suffering, death, and resurrection.
 Peter subsequently objected, but the Lord rebuked him, "Get behind me, Satan.
 You do not have in mind the things of God, but the things of men."
 In other words, "It's the plan of God that I die."

 Then the Lord revealed this shocker in 8:34, "If anyone would come after me, he must deny himself and take up his cross and follow me."
-He wasn't the only one that would bear a cross.
-They would, too.
+Jesus says He is not the only one that would bear a cross.
+They would too.